 Crisis strikes when and where we least expect it, and we can never be fully prepared for when it does.
 When an emergency does happen, those escaping the emergency aren’t always able to take food with them.
-Fires, floods, illness, homelessness, benefits loss or even a job loss are all a crisis for people struggling to get by and make it day to day.
-Our New Mexico Food Bank has food available to help respond to the crisis.
+Fires, floods, illness, homelessness, benefit losses or job losses are all a crisis for people struggling to get by and make it day to day.
+Our Food Bank has food available to help respond to the crisis.

 Emergency Family Food Box (EFAM)

 The most immediate way that Roadrunner Food Bank provides emergency help is through our Emergency Family Food Box program.
 The program is a food box that is distributed primarily through schools, hospitals, court programs, first responders and family violence programs such as the Southwest Family Advocacy Center.
 These boxes are filled with 36 pounds of food that can give people some comfort, even when they are experiencing complete turmoil.
 You can help to support our Food Bank’s emergency food box program by:

 - Joining the Roadrunner Club.
 The Roadrunner Club, our monthly giving program, allows us to plan ahead and to provide help the moment it is needed.

 - Making a one-time donation.
 Every dollar you donate helps us distribute five meals out in the community.